EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/10_sql.md

 ---

-# GROUP BY et HAVING
+# GROUP BY and HAVING

 ```
 SELECT languages AS l, COUNT(*) AS c